OpenAI-Compatible Server#

 truncate_prompt_tokens: Optional[Annotated[int, Field(ge=1)]] = None

-allowed_token_ids: Optional[List[int]] = None
+allowed_token_ids: Optional[list[int]] = None

 prompt_logprobs: Optional[int] = None